TISUnion/PrimeBackup/docs/feature/database_maintain.md

 - Orphaned Filesets: Filesets no longer referenced by any backups
 - Base Fileset Compression: Optimize the storage structure of base filesets
 - Unknown Blob Files: Blob files that exist in file system but have no records in the database
+- Unknown Chunk Files: Chunk files that exist in file system but have no records in the database

 !!! note